fbpx

 Discover Your Perfect Adventure: Understanding Our Degree of Difficulty Rating

 All of our bike and hiking tours are meticulously rated on a scale of 1 to 5, where 1 is the easiest and 5 is the most challenging.
-This straightforward system is consistent across all regions, ensuring that a level 2 tour in Italy matches a level 2 tour in France.
+This straightforward system is consistent across all regions, ensuring that a level 3-rated tour in Italy is approximately the same as a level 3-rated tour in France.
 Our ratings are based on the collective experience of our team and local partners who help develop our routes and itineraries.
 While not derived from a scientific formula, these ratings reflect real-world insights and feedback.
-Occasionally, you’ll see a rating like 1-2 or 2-3, indicating a tour that’s slightly more challenging than the lower number but not as tough as the higher one.
+Occasionally, you’ll see a rating like 3+, or 2-3, indicating a tour that’s slightly more challenging than the lower number but not as tough as the higher one.

 You know your abilities best, so use this information to judge if a tour is the right fit for you.
 And remember, we’re always here to help!
 Feel free to ASK US for our expert opinion to ensure you choose the perfect adventure.